Boat launches of the Cowlitz starting at the mouth of the

-Carnival Market : The Carnival market take out is about 3 miles up Westside Highway from Longview.
+Carnival Market : The Carnival Market LAUNCH is about 3 miles up Westside Highway from Longview.
 This is the highway that runs north/south on the West side of the river.
-Look for a market that looks like a Circus tent with a big pullout.
-You can back down if you have 4 wheel drive, or pull your boat straight up.
-This is basically a drift boat launch/recovery site.
+Look for a market that looks like a big Circus tent on the west side of the highway with a big pullout on the east at the riverside.

 Camelot : Camelot launch is a beach launch, again off the Westside Highway.
 Accessible from either Castle Rock or Longview.
 Coming from Longview, head North approximately 5-6 miles.
 The road turning in to it is Camelot Drive to the east and goes down into a mobile home park.
 Coming from Castle Rock turn south on the Westside Highway at Four Corners store, go about a mile to Camelot Drive on the left.
 Go straight ahead to a stop sign, straight thru it and downhill past the end of the County maintained road sign.
 From here you drop down onto part of the old Mt St. Helens lava gravel bar removal area.
 Head to the right, there are a couple of tie-in roads to the beach.
 At low water the deepest access is on the upper section of this beach, later the water is deep enough to launch about anywhere on the beach.